The Financial Realities of Being an Olympic Medalist | Wealthsimple

 The Financial Realities of Being an Olympic Medalist

-Chris Mazdzer, who just won silver in luge at the Pyeongchang Olympics, opens up about life as an elite athlete in a sport that pays more in prestige than dollars.
+Chris Mazdzer, who just won silver in luge at the Pyeongchang Olympics for the US, opens up about life as an elite athlete in a sport that pays more in prestige than dollars.

 Typically the way kids get involved with luge is what we call the “slider search,” where talent scouts go around to major cities and tap little kids who do street luge.
 But I grew up next to the Olympic Training Center in Lake Placid, New York.
 And I loved sledding as a kid.
 So when they started this local program for kids ages eight to thirteen, I jumped on it.
 When I was twelve years old, I was on the development team.
 And they saw something in me when I was 13 years old, and sent me off to Europe with a bunch of 18 and 19 year olds, and I was competing in the Junior World Cup.